 Got young, restless children who need to work off some of that boundless energy?
-Well truck along to the seriously cheap indoor children’s play zone; corner of Cua Dai and Tran Nhan Tong.
+Well truck along to the seriously cheap indoor children’s play zone – Play Zone for Kids; corner of Cua Dai and Tran Nhan Tong.
 From trampolines, climbing apparatus and play houses to ball pools and play cars – it’s as good as you’ll find in any country.

-Open from mid-afternoon to 9 or 9.30pm, it’s a hard to miss structure of bright fluorescent green with a couple of giant crickets painted on the front.
-Don’t forget: thrown into your cheap as chips entry ticket is a free train ride and, for a little extra, your artistic progenies can create a Michelangelo masterpiece on one of the many plaster models on offer.
+Open from mid-afternoon to 9 or 9.30pm, it’s a hard to miss Play Zone for Kids – bright fluorescent green with a couple of giant crickets painted on the front.
+Don’t forget: thrown into your cheap as chips entry ticket is a free train ride and, for a little extra, your artistic progeny can create a Michelangelo masterpiece on one of the many plaster models on offer.

 Play Zone for Kids is clean and modern with plenty of excitement but be mindful, as it’s still unknown to most tourists, the Vietnamese staff has no English.
 Nothing a bit of body language can’t handle – and it’s so cheap!